John Baughman: Early life

 John Baughman was born in Illinois and grew up in Chicago.
 His father, Bill Baughman, worked on the railroad and was originally from Clinton, Illinois.
 His mother, Letha Smith Baughman, was a bookkeeper who had been orphaned as a young child and whose first child, a male, died as an infant.
 Baughman was the only other son of his parents, having two elder sisters.

 Baughman volunteered for two tours in Vietnam as a Marine infantryman.
 He later became a heavyset man and had always worn thick-rimmed glasses, which earned him the nickname "Bottles".
 He once served as a police officer in Homewood.
 He married his wife Gertrude, nicknamed "Trudy", on July 17, 1964; together they had three daughters.
 During those years, Baughman worked as a security guard, and did electrical work for Datagraphics and eventually worked at Honeywell.
 He was described as a rather controlling man.

 Murders

 Sgt.
 Dean Pence

 On July 26, 1970, Sgt.
 Dean Pence, a police officer in Flossmoor, was found murdered near the Prestwick Country Club in Will County.
 He had been shot with a .38 caliber revolver.
-A long-time friend of Baughman, then 28, he was killed by the former for being in a suspected affair with John's wife, Trudy.
+A long-time friend of Baughman, then 28, he was presumably killed by the former for being in a suspected affair with John's wife, Trudy.

 Despite becoming the lead suspect, with even an arrest and return to Joliet, the grand jury in Will County refused to indict him, and Baughman was allowed to walk free of charges.